 Remember, it’s not personal, it’s business.
 The film BUSINESS, the publishing BUSINESS.
 As such, everyone you negotiate with might well come across as your best mate but the truth is that they are desperate to give you as little as possible or better still, strike a deal which means they don’t actually have to give you anything at all.
 This is because the less they give you, the more they keep for themselves or their employer.
 So read everything as many times as you have to and question anything you are unsure of.
 When it comes to contracts, there is no such thing as a stupid question, there are however, plenty of stupid writers who didn’t ask the questions they should have.

 3. It’s human nature to avoid asking for what we think we are worth and since most negotiators know this, their first words will be ‘so what do you want?’ thus putting you on the back foot from the off.
-Therefore to avoid this, it is vital that before a deal is even discussed, you take the time to work out what you have and how much will get it from you.
+Therefore to avoid this, it is vital that before a deal is even discussed, you take the time to work out what you have and how much it will take to get it from you.

 Remember, everything has a value be it your finished manuscript, your experience, your time, your backlist or even ‘From the writer of Green Street’.
 So be professional, quantify everything and work out both a starting point and a bottom line because pound to a pinch, the person asking you the question you will have.

 4. Publishing royalties should be on a sliding scale.
 For example, 7.5% for the first 10 thousand sales, 10% for the following 40 thousand and anything over 50 thousand should earn you 12.5%.
-All publishers will baulk at that but the reality is that most novels won’t get anywhere near sales of 10 thousand anyway so what have they got to lose?
+All publishers will balk at that but the reality is that most novels won’t get anywhere near sales of 10 thousand anyway so what have they got to lose?

-5. Unless you are knowingly going into an agreement for a film which is designed to kick start a career or you are willing to work on some kind of profit share, a contract for a screenplay with a production company should always include a fee on signature for one very specific reason; commitment.
+5. Unless you are knowingly going into an agreement for a film which is designed to kick-start a career or you are willing to work on some kind of profit share, a contract for a screenplay with a production company should always include a fee on signature for one very specific reason; commitment.

 If someone is prepared to put their money where their mouth is, it’s fairly obvious that they will be a lot more enthusiastic about taking your script through to the day the camera’s roll than someone who has nothing invested save a couple of lunches (if you’re lucky).
-Indeed, if someone is asking you to sign something but are not prepared to invest in you, you should be asking them (or yourself) why.
+Indeed, if someone is asking you to sign something but are not prepared to invest in you, you should be asking them (or yourself) why they aren’t.

-The remainder of the total fee will be staggered anyway so make sure you know what will be due to you and when.
+The remainder of the total fee will be staggered anyway so make sure you know what will be due to you, and when.

-6. Unless a major star or studio is involved, back end payments are generally worthless so take whatever is offered with a pinch of salt and laugh at any offers of increased back end payments in lieu of a smaller front end fee.
+6. Unless a major star or studio is involved, back-end payments are generally worthless so take whatever is offered with a pinch of salt and laugh at any offers of increased back-end payments in lieu of a smaller front end fee.
 This is generally a simple tactic to save money so you should always squeeze every penny you can from the front end.

-However, always make sure that a back end payment is included just in case it’s a smash and the creative accountants can’t cover it up.
+However, always make sure that a back-end payment is included just in case it’s a smash and the creative accountants can’t cover it up.